Skip Navigation LinksHome : FAA SMS

 • Framework to promote safety and support the development of a solid safety culture

-The FAA SMS has four elements: Safety Policy, Safety Risk Management (SRM), Safety Assurance (SA), and Safety Promotion.
+The FAA SMS has 4 elements: Safety Policy, Safety Risk Management, Safety Assurance, and Safety Promotion.

 Safety Policy

-The Safety Policy element focuses on establishment of senior management’s commitment to safety and its continual improvement.
+Focuses on establishing senior management’s commitment to safety and its continual improvement.
 It also defines methods, processes, and the organizational structure needed to achieve the organization’s safety goals.
 Key components of Safety Policy include:

 • Establishing management commitment to safety management excellence